laravel/docs/authentication.md

 #### Getting Started Fast

 Want to get started fast?
-Install the `laravel/jetstream` Composer package and run `php artisan jetstream:install livewire/inertia` in a fresh Laravel application.
+Install the `laravel/jetstream` Composer package and run `php artisan jetstream:install livewire` or `php artisan jetstream:install inertia` in a fresh Laravel application.
 After migrating your database, navigate your browser to `http://your-app.test/register` or any other URL that is assigned to your application.
 These commands will take care of scaffolding your entire authentication system!

 <a name="introduction-database-considerations"></a>
 ### Database Considerations